jstewmc/api/README.md

 Sorry, but I couldn't find a public API that didn't require an access token.

 ## Version

+### dev-master

+- _Add Xml response_.
+Up to now, responses were implicitly JSON.
+However, now, the response's format is set explicitly using the response type.

 ### 0.1.0 - September 29, 2015